banner Line Line

 Various Wasps

-In this chapter we deal with wasps not dealt with in the previous pages.
+This chapter covers wasp types that are not described in the previous pages.
 Some belong to rather small families, represented by few species only.
 There is one exception though: the parasitic wasps.
-They make an enormous group, represented by well over 1,500 species in Holland.
+They make an enormous group, represented by well over 1,500 species just in Holland.
 Parasitic Wasps are among the most difficult to identify.
 Almost each and every species has one or more very similar clones.
 Of the many species photographed in our garden, only very few have been identified.
 And in many cases the identification could still be wrong!
-Below we will inform you of the family or group the depicted animal belongs to.
+Below we describe the family or group the depicted animal belongs to.

 Common Cuckoo Wasp Chrysis ignata